techouse/nordend/README.md

 # :mountain_snow: NORDEND

-Nordend is a minimalistic CMS build on top of Flask and Vue.js
+Nordend is a minimalistic CMS built on top of Flask and Vue.js

 ## Prerequisites